 1. Make a Commitment – Yes, making a commitment to be in the Bible regularly and sticking to it will be hard, especially at first.
 It requires discipline and sacrifice.
 You may have to adjust your schedule or give up something, but the benefits are eternally great.
 (Quiet Time Tips) Also, give yourself some grace.
 If you miss a day or two – or more – start again.

 2. Develop a Plan – A haphazard approach to Bible intake will yield haphazard results.
 Time in the Bible should be planned and purposeful.
-Choose a reading plan that will be challenging but not overwhelming.
+Choose a reading plan that will not be too overwhelming.
 If you don’t already read your Bible several times a week, don’t try to tackle the “Read the Whole Bible in a Year” plan.
 Evaluate where you are now and select a plan that is a step beyond that.
 Many plans schedule five days of reading a week, which gives you two days to “catch up.”
 I occasionally have days when I let life take over and miss my time with God.
 You will too.

 3. Savor & Soak – Like a slow, steady rain on parched ground, taking our time as we read God’s Word can give its truths time to penetrate the hard crust of our hearts.
 “Slow” does not mean “less frequently.”
 Slow refers to our approach.
 Instead of continuing our often fast-paced, surface reading of God’s Word, let’s take the time to seriously contemplate what God is saying to us through His Word.
 Pick a reading plan that will work for the amount of time you have each day.
 In addition to reading God’s Word, we can also meditate on it, allow it to prompt prayer, pray it back to God, and memorize it.